Descent of Inanna into the Underworld

 Copy of the Akkadian version of Ishtar's Descent into Hell, from the " Library of Ashurbanipal ' in Nineveh, 7th century BC, British Museum, UK.

-The Descent of Inanna into the Underworld (or, in its Akkadian version, Descent of Ishtar into the Underworld) or Angalta ("From the Great Sky") is a Sumerian myth that narrates the descent of the goddess Inanna (Ishtar in Akkadian) into the Underworld to overthrow its ruler, her sister Ereshkigal, the "Queen of the Dead."
-But following the removal of her adornments, she perishes and her corpse is suspended on a nail.
-The god Enki intervenes indirectly, restoring Inanna to life.
-However, on her return journey, Inanna is required to deliver another living human in exchange for her freedom.
-She selects Dumuzi, her spouse, who is abruptly transported to the Underworld.
-In response to the pleas of Dumuzi's sister, Geshtinanna, his circumstances are somewhat ameliorated: he is permitted to remain in the Underworld for only a portion of the year, with his sister assuming his role for the remaining duration.
+The Descent of Inanna into the Underworld (or, in its Akkadian version, Descent of Ishtar into the Underworld) or Angalta ("From the Great Sky") is a Sumerian myth that narrates the descent of the goddess Inanna into the Underworld to overthrow its ruler, Ereshkigal.
+Following the removal of her adornments, she perishes.
+Enki intervenes indirectly, restoring Inanna to life.
+Inanna is required to deliver another living being in exchange for her freedom.
+She selects Dumuzi, who is transported to the Underworld.
+Responding to the pleas of Geshtinanna, Dumuzi is permitted to remain in the Underworld for only a portion of the year, with his sister assuming his role for the remaining duration.

 The myth exists in two main versions: one in Sumerian and the other in Akkadian.
 The Akkadian version was first discovered and translated in the 1860s.
 The existence of the longer and older Sumerian version was first established in the early 20th century, but it required approximately fifty years for epigraphists to fully reconstruct and translate it.

 The story of Descent of Inanna into the Underworld offers insights into Mesopotamian culture through its numerous characters and developed plot.
 The influence of this culture on subsequent civilizations is evident in the traces of Mesopotamian elements found in Greece, Phoenicia, and the Old Testament.
 In the 20th century, the story was used by some psychoanalysis theorists to illustrate psychic mechanisms.